Long Island: Geography

 The westernmost end of Long Island contains the New York City boroughs of Brooklyn (Kings County) and Queens (Queens County).
 The central and eastern portions contain the suburban Nassau and Suffolk counties.
 However, colloquial usage of the term "Long Island" usually refers only to Nassau and Suffolk counties.
 For example, the Federal Reserve Bank of New York has a district named "Long Island (Nassau-Suffolk Metro Division)."
 At least as late as 1911, locations in Queens were still commonly referred to as being on Long Island.
 Some institutions in the New York City section of the island use the island's names, like Long Island University and Long Island Jewish Medical Center.

 In 1985, the U.S. Supreme Court ruled in United States v.
 Maine that Long Island is integrally related to the mainland enough that Long Island Sound and the western part of Block Island Sound constitute a "juridical bay" for the purpose of determining maritime state boundaries.
-In the popular media this has been often misinterpreted as a ruling that Long Island is legally not an island.
+In the popular media, this has been often misinterpreted as a ruling that Long Island is legally not an island.
 The United States Board on Geographic Names still considers Long Island an island, because it is surrounded by water.

 There are few tall buildings on Long Island.
 Nassau County is more densely developed than Suffolk County.
 While affluent overall, Nassau County has pockets of more pronounced wealth with estates covering greater acreage within the Gold Coast of the North Shore and the Five Towns area on the South Shore.
 South Shore communities are built along protected wetlands of the island and contain white sandy beaches of Outer Barrier Islands fronting on the Atlantic Ocean.
 Dutch and English settlers from the time before the American Revolutionary War, as well as communities of Native Americans, populated the island.
 The 19th century saw the infusion of the wealthiest Americans in the so-called Gold Coast of the North Shore, where wealthy Americans and Europeans in the Gilded Age built lavish country homes.

-In its easternmost sections, Suffolk County remains semi-rural, as in Greenport on the North Fork and some of the periphery of the area prominently known as The Hamptons, although summer tourism swells the population in those areas.
-The North Fork peninsula of Suffolk County's East End has developed a burgeoning wine region.
-In addition, the South Fork peninsula is known for beach communities, including the Hamptons, and for the Montauk Point Lighthouse at the eastern tip of the island.
+East of Riverhead in Suffolk County, Long Island splits into two peninsulas (colloquially referred to as "Forks"), which are separated by the Peconic Bay.
+The easternmost point of the North Fork is Orient Point, and the easternmost point of the South Fork (and all of Long Island) is Montauk Point.
+Long Island's East End remains semi-rural, as in Greenport on the North Fork and some of the periphery of the area prominently known as The Hamptons, although summer tourism swells the population in those areas.
+The North Fork has developed a burgeoning wine region.
+In addition, the South Fork is known for beach communities, including the Hamptons, and for the Montauk Point Lighthouse at the eastern tip of the island.
 The Pine Barrens is a preserved pine forest encompassing much of eastern Suffolk County.